 The current business environment is subject to evolving market conditions and requires significant management judgment to interpret the potential impact to our assumptions.
-At various points in time during the period April 1, 2015 to May 6, 2015, the Company's stock price approached the then book value.
+At various points in time during the nine months ended September 30, 2015 and the period from October 1, 2015 to November 3, 2015, the Company's stock price approached or dropped below the then book value.
 To the extent that changes in the current business environment impact the Company's ability to achieve levels of forecasted operating results and cash flows, if the Company's stock price were to trade below book value per share for an extended period of time and/or should other events occur indicating the remaining carrying value of our assets might be impaired, the Company would test its goodwill and intangible assets for impairment and may recognize an impairment loss to the extent that the carrying amount exceeds such asset's fair value.
 The Company will continue to monitor its financial performance, stock price and other factors in order to determine if there are any indicators of impairment prior to its annual impairment evaluation in November 2015.